PaulRiesthuis/RiesthuisWebsite/content/post/2afc/index.markdown

 ---

-## 2AFC Memory Task
+# 2AFC Memory Task

 ---

+- In this memory task, participants are, for example, asked the following:
+  - Which of the following two words did you see?
+    - **Table (old-studied)** or **Chair (new-not studied)**

 - In this memory task there are two possible outcomes:
     - hit     =     recognizing studied item
-    - FA      =     recognizing non studied item
+    - False alarm      =     recognizing non studied item

+---

+## Dataset
-  - Let's create a dataset for this memory task with 30 questions (Which of the following two words did you see? responses: old item or new item)
+- First, I will create a dataset for this type of memory task with
+  - 30 questions
+  - hits  with a mean of 2 and a sd of 2.5
+  - false alarm with a mean of 10 and sd of 2.5

 ```r
 # Create variable.